dell/cosi/docs/features/objectscale.md

 > ⚠ **WARNING**: this field is case sensitive, and the bucket deletion will fail if policy is not set exactly to *Delete* or *Retain*.

-DeletionPolicy in `BucketClass` resource is used to specify how COSI should handle deletion of the bucket.
+`deletionPolicy` in `BucketClass` resource is used to specify how COSI should handle deletion of the bucket.
 There are two possible values:
 - **Retain**: Indicates that the bucket should not be deleted from the Object Storage Platform (OSP), it means that the underlying bucket is not cleaned up when the `Bucket` object is deleted.
 It makes the bucket unreachable from k8s level.
 - **Delete**: Indicates that the bucket should be permanently deleted from the Object Storage Platform (OSP) once all the workloads accessing this bucket are done, it means that the underlying bucket is cleaned up when the Bucket object is deleted.

 ### `emptyBucket`

-`emptyBucket` field is set in config `.yaml` file passed to the chart during COSI driver installation.
+`emptyBucket` field is set in config YAML file passed to the chart during COSI driver installation.
 If it is set to `true`, then the bucket will be emptied before deletion.
 If it is set to `false`, then Objectscale will not be able to delete not empty bucket and return error.

 `emptyBucket` has no effect when Deletion Policy is set to `Retain`.

 ## Bucket Access Granting Feature

 ### Bucket Access Class

+Installation of ObjectScale COSI driver does not create `BucketAccessClass` resource. `BucketAccessClass` represents a class of `BucketAccess` resources with similar characteristics.
+Dell COSI Driver is a multi-backend driver, meaning that for every platform the specific `BucketAccessClass` should be created.
+The `BucketClass` resource should contain the name of multi-backend driver and `parameters.driverID` for specific Object Storage Platform.
+The default sample is shown below:

 ```yaml
 apiVersion: objectstorage.k8s.io/v1alpha1